-A live chat feature adds a human touch to an otherwise mechanised experience, which is good on its own accord.
+A live chat feature adds a human touch to an otherwise mechanized experience, which is good on its own accord.
 Even better is knowing that customers won’t be abandoning carts because they aren’t sure about something.

 Finding the Right Apps

-As you might imagine, there are hundereds—maybe even thousands—of apps that you can integrate with your store, and for many more reasons than just boosting sales.
+As you might imagine, there are hundreds—maybe even thousands—of apps that you can integrate with your store, and for many more reasons than just boosting sales.
 Not every app is compatible with every e-commerce platform, so you might need some time to find the right one for you.

 As with anything, you’ll want to do your due diligence on the software.
 At the verify what level of support you’ll receive, if any.
 Many of these plug-ins are free and come with limited support.
 Others you may have to pay for, but that’s no guarantee that you’ll get the ability to call someone to fix any problems.